 Alternatively, purchasing refurbished is another way to save money on an Apple computer.
-Apple’s refurbished store provides a one-year warranty on all products and generally has discounts of 15 to 20 percent off the price of a new model.
-Two other retailers to look at for refurbished MacBooks are Best Buy and Amazon.
-If you’re looking for a new model, however, here are the best MacBook Air, MacBook Pro, and Mac Mini deals available.
+Apple’s refurbished store provides a one-year warranty on all products and generally offers discounts of up to 15 to 20 percent off the price of a new unit.
+If you’re looking for a new model, however, here are the best MacBook Air and MacBook Pro deals available.

 The best MacBook Air deals

-As for the newer, much fancier MacBook Air with the M2 processor, it’s also $100 off in the base 256GB configuration at Amazon and B&H Photo in the lovely yet fingerprint prone midnight color.
-That small discount drops the price of the MagSafe-equipped laptop to $999 and the 512GB version to $1,299 (the latter is also available at Amazon for $1,299.99).
+As for the newer, fancier MacBook Air with the M2 processor, it’s currently on sale for$200 off in the base 256GB and 512GB configurations at Best Buy in all four colors.
+That exceptional discount drops the price of the base, MagSafe-equipped laptop to $999 and the 512GB version to $1,299 (the latter is also available at Amazon for $1,299.99).

 It does have some slight downsides, like slower storage in the base configuration and a notch cutout in its otherwise excellent screen.
 But even so, there hasn’t been a more travel-friendly laptop offered by Apple since the days of the polarizing 12-inch MacBook, and this one’s good enough to be the No. 1 laptop we now recommend in our buying guide.

 The redesigned MacBook Air is a thin, lightweight device powered by Apple’s latest chip.
 The M2 model also touts a 1080p webcam and a better display than its predecessor, while retaining features like long battery life and MagSafe charging.

 The MacBook Pro line has been split into two different segments — for the time being.
 The M1-powered MacBook Pro of 2020 and its new 2022 replacement with the M2 processor remain the Touch Bar holdouts.
 These are siblings to the 2020 MacBook Air, with similar designs save mostly for a fan that allows them to run at peak performance for longer.